LET OUR FAMILY

 Fourth-Degree Assault Gross Misdemeanor Up to 1 year in jail and/or $5,000 fine

-In addition to jail time and fines, the court may impose:
+In addition to jail time and fines, the court may impose a number of other conditions, including:

 Why the Difference Between Simple and Aggravated Assault Matters